salsita/react-devstack/README.md

 )(Root);
 ```

+`react-devstack-cli` offers easy way to create routing file for you.
+Just use `rdc add routing` in your project.

 ### Links

 `react-devstack` exposes `Link` component.
 You need to provide route name as the only required property.
 Child of the component should be a function returning markup.
 This function is called with three important arguments: `onClick`, `href`, `active` and `props` originally passed to the component, so that you can define your own markup.